Skip to main content

 English

-Advanced Placement Language and Composition is a student-led, discussion-based course in which students will study primarily non-fiction texts.
+Advanced Placement Language and Composition is a student-focused, discussion-based course in which students will study primarily non-fiction texts.
 The course is an introductory college-level composition course.
-Students cultivate their understanding of writing and rhetorical arguments through reading, analyzing, and writing texts as they explore topics like rhetorical situation, claims and evidence, reasoning and organization, and style.
+Students cultivate their understanding of writing and rhetorical arguments through reading, analyzing, and writing texts as they explore topics like rhetorical situations, claims and evidence, reasoning and organization, and style.
 Beyond academic comprehension, writing skills, and appreciation for literature, students will learn to think critically and effectively communicate their ideas and beliefs.
 Students will also grow in their understanding of who God is and who he has created them to be.

 Math

-Algebra 1 is a first-year course in Algebra that covers fundamental topics including the following: linear equations and inequalities, quadratic functions and their graphs, and linear systems of equations.
+Algebra I is a first-year course in Algebra that covers fundamental topics including the following: linear equations and inequalities, quadratic functions and their graphs, and linear systems of equations.
 The topic of word problems is also given extensive development to develop critical thinking and analytical skills.
 This course emphasizes on building a firm foundation for future math courses.

 Geometry is an introductory course that uses the properties of common geometric figures to build the more abstract concepts of logic and reasoning.
 Deductive reasoning skills are developed by using theorems and definitions to develop formal proofs.
 The topics covered are basic plane geometry such as points, lines, and planes as well as three dimensional geometry.
 Properties and relationships of parallel and perpendicular lines will be covered throughout the text to build deeper understanding of the properties of triangles and other polygons and build an understanding of congruence, similarity and proportions.
 These topics will provide the basis of an exploration of the special properties of right triangles and basic trigonometry.
 An interactive classroom environment that involves student led discussions and presentations foster a deeper understanding of subject matter and sharpen communication and collaboration skills.
 Outdoor explorations encourage students to connect the theoretical classroom work to the world around them to encourage deeper thinking about the topics in general and to contemplate the order and grandeur of the Lord’s Creation.